tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 -   **encryptionKey** used to encrypt index data at rest with your own keys, managed in your Azure Key Vault.
 To learn more, see [Azure Cognitive Search encryption using customer-managed keys in Azure Key Vault](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).

  The syntax for structuring the request payload is as follows.
-A sample request is provided further on in this topic.
+A sample request is provided further on in this article.

 ```json
 {